Taylor Malham: College career

 Malham began her career at Arkansas in 2017.
 She started all 24 of the Razorbacks' games, the most of any freshman on the team.
-She made her collegiate debut on August 18, 2017, against SMU and scored the first goal of her college career two days later against North Texas on August 20, 2017.
+She made her collegiate debut on August 18, 2017, against SMU and scored her first collegiate goal two days later against North Texas on August 20, 2017.
 She recorded a total of six goals and two assists on the year.
 Three of her six goals were game-winners, including one against Ole Miss in the Hogs' SEC Tournament opener.
 Following the season, she was called up to the under-18 national team for a two-match tour in Switzerland, and went with Goins to San Diego for the under-19 national team training camp the following month.

 Malham started all 23 Arkansas games as a sophomore, and played the second-most minutes of any player on the team.
-She led the team with nine assists and scored six goals in addition, including the game-winner against Missouri, two goals in the SEC Tournament, and one goal in the NCAA Tournament against Little Rock.
-Malham again started all 23 matches as a junior, finishing the year with eight goals and nine assists; she recorded a hat trick on September 8, 2019, in Arkansas' game against McNeese.
+She led the team with nine assists and scored six goals, including the game-winner against Missouri, two goals in the SEC Tournament, and one goal in the NCAA Tournament against Little Rock.
+Malham again started all 23 matches as a junior, finishing the year with eight goals and nine assists.
+She recorded a hat trick on September 8, 2019, in Arkansas' game against McNeese.
 She recorded three game-winning goals, including in one game in the SEC Tournament.

-In the shortened 2020 season, Malham started all thirteen games.
+In the shortened 2020 season, Malham started all 13 games.
 She recorded two goals, including the game-winner against Kentucky, and five assists.
-She decided to return for a final season as a graduate senior in 2021, when she started all 24 matches and scored eleven goals with an additional six assists.
+She returned for a final season as a graduate senior in 2021, when she started all 24 matches and scored eleven goals with an additional six assists.
 This season brought her total number of starts to 106, the most in program history.
 She recorded the game-winning goal in the NCAA Tournament Sweet Sixteen match against Notre Dame.

 She was named first-team All-SEC in 2019 and 2021 and was a member of the SEC All-Tournament Team in her freshman and senior years.

+While at Arkansas, Malham studied kinesiology.

-Professional career
+Club career

-Malham was selected by Racing Louisville FC of the National Women's Soccer League on January 21, 2021.
+After going undrafted in the 2021 NWSL Draft, Racing Louisville FC of the National Women's Soccer League acquired the right to sign Malham on January 21, 2021.
 She opted to play the 2021 season with Arkansas before signing with Louisville.

+Racing Louisville (2022)

-She was named as one of seven midfielders on Racing's 2022 preseason roster as a non-roster invitee, and she made her professional debut on March 30, 2022, as Louisville played the Chicago Red Stars.
+Malham was named as one of seven midfielders on Racing's 2022 preseason roster as a non-roster invitee.
+On March 15, 2022, she signed a one-year contract with an option for an additional year.
+She made her professional debut on March 30, 2022, as Louisville played the Chicago Red Stars, and made five appearances with the team across all competitions.

+On November 15, 2022, Louisville exercised its contract option on Malham to extend it for an additional year.
+However, the club waived her on February 18, 2023, before the start of the 2023 season.